 At EVR, we believe nothing outweighs the benefits of hands-on practice.
 We are proud to offer a safe and realistic environment for law enforcement professionals to engage in life-like simulations that supplement classroom-style learning and build real-world confidence.

-We encourage you to contact Engage Virtual Range to learn more about our unique capabilities to support mental health training for police officers, as well as our other virtual training scenarios designed to cater to the needs of law enforcement.
+We encourage you to contact Engage Virtual Range to learn more about our unique capabilities to support mental health training for police officers and our other virtual training scenarios designed to cater to the needs of law enforcement.